godotengine/godot-docs/tutorials/math/rotations.rst

 The left hand side is rotation of the vector :math:`(R_0 \boldsymbol v_0)` and the right hand side is the rotation of the vector :math:`v_0` and the matrix :math:`R_0` that acts on it, which of course agree.

-The rotation operator itself rotates in a expected way (you can use Rodrigues' formula along with the equation above, if you prefer):
+The rotation operator itself rotates in a very expected way (you can use Rodrigues' formula along with the equation above, if you prefer):

 .. math::